open-hopin/FTPTrafficAnalyzer/README.md

   for more valid downloads.
 - The time range of the file is extracted, additionally date and time of first and last download are given out.
-- Very small project, Eclipse without build tool.
+- Very small project, Eclipse without extra build tool.

 EXE and .ZIP download files are extracted and counted per default.
 To get statistics for other file endings simply change content of file "config-endings.txt"